You can lodge dental implant claims if you have suffered complications due to a dental implant. Contact our solicitors today to get started.

 How Long Will It Take To Make Dental Implant Claims?

-It depends on the nature and complexity of your case – that is how serious it is – as it varies from one case to the other.
+It depends on the nature and how serious your case is – as it varies from one case to the other.
 If you have provided enough evidence to prove that your dentist breached the duty of care he owed you, it may only take several months.

 Meanwhile, in more complex cases, medical negligence cases may spiral into years.
-So whether you want to make dental nerve damage claims, GP dental implant claims, dental implant infection claims, dental implant failure claims, tooth bone graft failure claims or or gum graft failure claims, it is advisable that you bring forward your claims as soon as possible.
+It is therefore advisable that you bring forward your claims as soon as possible.

 How Much Compensation Can Be Received for Dental Implant Claims?